MrPillBoxHat/CMSC425/Megaman CMSC451/ReadMe.txt

 	- jump and turn and fire screws up cannon location
 	- perfrom mid-air jumps when pressing left, right, jump and fire jump, right, and fire key cause x to "fly"
+	- dash to wall jump is messed up

+	- Possible future bugs
+		- slide hit, need to resize hitbox and texture box

 	(Zero)
 	- Zero saber attack needs to dash in front of X, not past X